Fevenbahta/Fevenbahta/README.md

 -Hi, I’m @Fevenbahta
 - am a software engineer
-- front-end developer
+- FullStack Developer
--interested in graphics
+-interested in machine learning and problem-solving